top of page

 The trio came up alongside them at the bar, with Business taking his place close behind Cecilia while Sanitation and Tourist circled around Davy and Kai.
 By this point, the other patrons seemed to have lost interest in the spectacle and turned their attention once more to their glasses and pipes.

-“Just in time for a pint, fellas,” Kai joked, chuckling and rapping his knuckle on the bartop.
+“Just in time for a pint, fellas,” Kai joked, chuckling and rapping his knuckle on the bar top.
 The newcomers didn’t seem to share his knack for joviality.

 Tourist reached around Davy and quickly frisked him, and almost simultaneously Cecilia felt Business’ hands do the same.
 Davy was visibly agitated by the action and scoffed as Tourist pulled the gun from his waistband and set it on the bar with a heavy, metallic thud.
 Business quickly reached forward and took it, sliding it into the back of his pants.